Nature

 Ataka Beach

 One of the best spots in Komatsu to catch sunset over the Sea of Japan.
-Spread out your picnic mats for a breezy time, or dine at the Ataka Café where you can enjoy freshly-caught fish and homemade syrups in style, accompanied with panoramic sea views.
+Spread out your picnic mats for a breezy time, or dine at the Ataka Café where you can enjoy creative dishes of fresh-caught fish or even wild game, accompanied with panoramic sea views.

 Avid cyclists can also cycle down the well-maintained coastal route that extends both ways, towards Kaga or Kanazawa City!